You try and try to ignore.

 So I opted for the 19th of December 2024, at Masada Private Hospital.
 Unfortunately this meant having to forego advance screenings of Sonic 3 on the 23rd anniversary of the Japanese release of the Gamecube port of Sonic Adventure 2 which was obviously incredibly upsetting and I may never fully recover.

-Actually I was very brave and when I finally got to see it on the 27th I did not cry when they played Live & Learn during the big space fight scene.
-Obviously I wasn’t being personally targeted as a demographic, don’t be ridiculous.
+Actually I was very brave and when I finally got to see it on the 27th I did not cry when they played Live & Learn during the big space fight scene, not that it’s any of your business.

 People who like Shadow the Hedgehog the normal amount: me.